 2. Responsibility (see the exclusions section below for additional information.)

 a.
-Campus Business Offices and UNH Business Service Centers (BSCs) are responsible for the initial determination that a purchase meets the equipment definition, and for charging the expense to the appropriate funding source (Banner fund/org/account combination).
+Campus Finance Divisions are responsible for the initial determination that a purchase meets the equipment definition, and for charging the expense to the appropriate funding source (Banner fund/org/account combination).

 b.
 Equipment Custodian Managers are responsible for properly maintaining and safeguarding all assets in their possession, reporting loss, damage or disposal of all assets promptly, and participating in a bi-annual physical inventory of all assets under their control.

 c.
-UNH Fixed Asset Management is responsible for reviewing all UNHD, UNHF, UNHL and UNHM purchases, tagging movable assets as appropriate, tracking asset locations, and performing a bi-annual physical inventory of all assets in cooperation with equipment custodian managers.
+USNH Property Control is responsible for reviewing all UNHD, UNHF, UNHL and UNHM purchases, tagging movable assets as appropriate, tracking asset locations, and performing a bi-annual physical inventory of all assets in cooperation with equipment custodian managers.

-f.
-Campus grant offices are responsible for notifying USNH Property Control of equipment ownership terms for each grant/contract purchase at for PSU, KSC and GSC.
+d.
+The STAR office is responsible for notifying USNH Property Control of equipment ownership terms for each grant/contract purchase.

 b.
 DETAILED OPERATING PROCEDURE